 Phone: (904) 261-7378

-Located in Fernandina Beach, the Amelia Island Museum of History is open Monday through Saturday from 10 AM to 5 PM and offers museum tours at 11 AM and 2 PM.
+Located in Fernandina Beach, the Amelia Island Museum of History is open Monday through Saturday from 10 AM to 4 PM, Sunday 1 PM to 4 PM.
+Museum tours are offered at 11 AM and 2 PM.
 Walking tours of historic Fernandina Beach can be scheduled by appointment.

 2601 Atlantic Avenue